 But as small businesses, we don’t have these big-bucks opportunities to advertise a catchy tagline.

-So, does a small business need a tagline?
+So, does a small business or freelancer need a tagline?

 As I started preparing a website refresh, I dug into the topic of taglines, and noticed many businesses go without one.

 Orbit Media, for instance, is a Chicago-based web design agency … without a tagline.

 This is what Andy Crestodina, strategic director at Orbit Media, says: